Race and ethnicity in Colombia: Racial/ethnic groups and their frequency

 The 2018 census reported that the "non-ethnic population", consisting of whites and mestizos, constituted 87 percent of the national population.
 A study by Latinobarómetro in 2023 estimates that 50.3% of the population are Mestizo or around 26 million people, 26.4% are White, 9.5% are Indigenous or around 5 million people, 9.0% are Black, 4.4% are Mulatto, and 0.4% are Asian, however estimates of each vary between sources.
 Therefore, it can be estimated that 26 million people are Mestizos (being the largest ethnic group in the country), 14 million people are White (includes castizos and euro-descendants), 5 million people are Indigenous, 5 million people are Black (excluding mulattos), 2 million people are Mulatto, and 200 thousand people are Asian, showcasing the diversity of Colombia as a nation.

+Regions

+Genetic composition of Colombia by region, according to (Ossa et al., 2016).

+Ethnic distribution of European, Amerindian, and African ancestry in the country, according to (Ruiz-Linares et al., 2016).